pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/4_config_server.en.md

         - hystrix
     ```

-1. Check the two frontend projects, FunnyQuotesUICore and FunnyQuotesUIForms, contain the following entries in the their respective manifest files.
+1. Update the manifests in the two frontend projects, FunnyQuotesUICore and FunnyQuotesUIForms to contain the following entries in the services section.

     ```
     services: